Here is a simple Christmas leaf painting activity that makes a fun and eco-friendly Christmas craft for kids of all ages.

-To make this craft you need some firm, dry leaves.
-The very crumbly type won’t work as well because they would be a bit too delicate for little hands.
+To make this craft it’s important to use firm, dry leaves.
+The fragile, crumbly type won’t work.
 If you live in Australia, gum leaves are perfect.
-You will also need some string, paints, and brushes and that’s about it.

 I let the girls pick the colour paints they wanted – you don’t need much because the leaves have only a small surface area to cover.

 Miss K happily set about making the Santa leaves.
-She took my test leaf for a reference and carefully copied it.
+She used an example leaf I painted for a reference and carefully copied it.

 We are pretty happy with how our leaf paintings turned out.
-This activity is great for all ages, from toddlers that are old enough to wield a paint brush to older kids and even adults (well me anyway).
+This activity is perfect for all ages, from toddlers that are only just old enough to wield a paint brush to older kids, tweens, teens and even adults (well me anyway!).